 Column A Column B Column C Column D

 EJ Populations Total # of Communities of Concern Block Groups Total # of Block Groups in DCHC MPO Area Percent of Total Block Groups

-Racial Minority Populations 88 257 34%
+Racial Minority Populations 88 257 34.24%

-Hispanic/ Latino Ethnicity Origin Populations 61 257 24%
+Hispanic/ Latino Ethnicity Origin Populations 61 257 23.74%

-Elderly Population 48 257 19%
+Elderly Population 48 257 18.68%

-Limited English Proficiency Populations 60 257 23%
+Limited English Proficiency Populations 60 257 23.35%

+Households Living in Poverty 94 257 36.58%

-Low-Income Households 53 257 21%
+Low-Income Households 130 257 50.58%

-Zero-Car Households 51 257 20%
+Zero Car Households 51 257 19.84%

-TOTAL 361
+TOTAL 532

-Averaged Percent of Total Block Groups (sum of Column D ÷ 6) 23%
+Averaged Percent of Total Block Groups (sum of Column D • 7) 29.57%

-Overlapping Communities of Concern Block Groups (Table 3.2, Map 3.8)
+Overlapping Communities of Concern Block Groups (Table 3.2, Map 3.0)

-The final step in the evaluation of communities of concern was to identify which Block Groups had two or more overlapping communities of concern.
-This evaluation, often referred to as density mapping or heat mapping, makes it possible to quickly and easily identify where higher concentrations of EJ communities of concern exist.
-The existence of higher concentrations of EJ communities of concern within the same Block Groups, indicates that additional attention should be given to this area during the DCHC MPO's planning processes.
+In many cases, two or more EJ communities of concern exist in the same Block Group.
+The existence of several different EJ communities concern within the same Block Groups, in a specific area of town, indicates that additional attention should be given to this area during the DCHC MPO's planning processes.

-Table 3.3 presents a summary of the overlapping communities of concern and Map 3.8 on page 3-16 depicts the locations where two or more EJ communities of concern overlap.
-All six EJ communities of concern did not exist together in any single Block Group.
-The greatest number of EJ communities of concern in single a Block Group was five, also described as four overlaps, as shown in the table below and illustrated by the darkest color red in Map 3.8.
+The final step in the evaluation of communities of concern was to identify which Block Groups had two or more overlapping communities of concern populations.
+Table 3.3 presents a summary of the overlapping communities of concern and Map 3.9 on page 3-17 depicts the location of the overlapping Block Groups.
+All seven EJ communities of concern did not exist together in any single Block Group.
+The greatest number of EJ communities of concern in single a Block Group was six, as shown in the table below and shown in the darkest color brown in Map 3.9.